hugotiburtino/mulesoft-tips/MuleSoftTips.md

 The default time may cause your Salesforce account to get locked, since it would ping Salesforce every minute.
 If you have to use it, extend the time of ping.

+## SAP Connector
+* The SAP service __API_BusinessPartner__ has to be activated by the SAP team.
+After that, the connection to MuleSoft takes place smoothly.
+* If you have/want to use other service, ask the SAP team to configure it properly, preferably like the API_BusinessPartner